 The infamous portfolio bio.
 A source of angst for designers, the inspiration for satire, the cause of inexplicable decisions like calling ourselves “empathy lovers” and “pixel princes.”
 Plenty of articles provide pointers, but few show us what a good bio looks like in practice.

 We’ve said before that your About page is the most important page on your portfolio.
 A potential client or employer might browse dozens of portfolios with excellent work that fits their brief.
 It’s your About page that separates your site from the rest.
 This is where we learn what you offer that nobody else can – whether that’s a specific viewpoint, experience, skill or attitude.

 Browse our Semplice Showcase or the Carbonmade talentpool and you will see a range of About statements, from simple and straightforward bios to lengthy life stories.
 Everyone has a different approach depending on their work, their voice and their style.
-So let’s examine some of our favorite portfolio bios from our Semplice family, and you can decide which approach best fits your website.
+So let’s examine some of our favorite portfolio bios, and you can decide which approach best fits your website.

 First: It should be obvious these bios belong to others and are here for inspiration only.
 It won’t do you much good to rip off another designer’s About statement.
 Rather, pay attention to the type of language they use, the length, style and specific word choices.
 This will help you write a unique bio that works best for you.

 The philosophical approach